Joan Cañellas

 Joan Cañellas Reixach (born 30 September 1986) is a Spanish former handball player.
+He is a world Champion from the 2013 World Championship where he was the top scorer in the final against Denmark.

 Cañellas scored 50 goals for Spain at the 2014 European Championship in Denmark.
 He was the tournament's top scorer.

 While playing in Madrid, he also studied pharmacy at University of Barcelona and Universidad Complutense de Madrid.
 Joan is a member of a pharmacist dynasty, six of his family members are pharmacists.